DaVieS007/bhyve-webadmin/README.md

 <img src="screenshots/scr589.png" width="415" alt="Running Linux VM"> <img src="screenshots/scr587.png" width="415" alt="Dashboard">

 ## Bhyve
-Bhyve is a supervisor of FreeBSD, and this software requires and only works on FreeBSD 12+.
+Bhyve is a hypervisor of FreeBSD, this software requires that and FreeBSD 12+.

 ## License: Community Free-Of-Charge Edition
-- You can download, install and use the BVCP Application without any charges and limitations.
+- You can download, install and use the BVCP Application for without any charges and limitations including commercial.
-- You can not modify, disassemble, resell, redistribute, sell, to rent, etc..
+- You can not modify the binaries, disassemble the binaries, resell the software, redistribute the software, etc..
-- You are allowed to upload screenshots and videos from the application itself in purpose of documentation, tutorial, how-to
+- You are allowed to upload screenshots and videos from the application itself in purpose of documentation, tutorial, HOWTOs
-- Please refer to the LICENSE for more infomrations.
+- Please refer to the LICENSE for more informations.

 ## Installation
 ### Minimum Requirements
-- Latest or at least a FreeBSD 12 installed onto your target machine with virtualisation capable amd64 architecture.
+- At least a FreeBSD 12+ installed onto your target machine with virtualisation capable amd64 architecture.
 - Minimum 250MB of free space on /var/lib for the binaries
 - Network interface

-### Prerequisites
-- Ensure that you do not have bridge and tap interfaces between number 300 - 900, (tap303, bridge550), BVCP will be use between 300 and 900 to not interfere other applications.
-- Ensure that you have a network card that can be used as `Bridged` network or for more advanced setup check the `Configure NAT Network` from the menu.
-- Ensure that `/var/lib` directory is writable and so `/etc/rc.conf` (file), `/usr/local/etc/rc.d` (directory), they are normally are.

 #### 1) Log in to your FreeBSD Box and bring-up a root shell
     root@vmhost:~ #